Graduate Certificate in Mathematics

 We have students from a variety of backgrounds and locations.
 Originally our program was populated with math teachers in eastern Kansas, and we still have many such students.
-But we now have students from all over the U.S. and beyond.
+Now, students from all over the U.S. and beyond make up the program.
 We have students with backgrounds in teaching, pure and applied mathematics, engineering, computer science, and other subjects.

 Definitely.
 As previously mentioned, most classes include at least one weekly online chat (via web conference software) that allows students to discuss class material, ask questions, and generally interact with the instructor and with each other.
 Courses also include discussion boards that allow students to ask and answer questions throughout the week.

 - How many courses can I take each semester?